frankyan53/to-do-list/README.md

 # 📝 To-Do List CLI

 ## 📖 Overview
-This is a simple command-line To-Do List application built with Python.
+This is a simple command-line to-do list application built with Python.
 It lets you manage tasks by adding, updating, deleting, viewing, and listing them — all from the terminal.
 Tasks are saved locally using JSON files, ensuring your data persists between sessions.

 ---